-- Identify your triggers.
-Make a list of things that cause your esophageal spasms, such as cold or hot foods and drinks, or red wine.
-Avoid these triggers.
+- Avoid your triggers.
+Make a list of foods and beverages that cause your esophageal spasms.

 - Choose food that is warm or cool.
 Let foods and drinks that are very hot or very cold sit for a bit before eating or drinking them.

 - Find ways to control stress.
 Esophageal spasms may be more common or more severe when you're stressed.